Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.solarwindssunburst.md

 parameters:
     - name: yaraMFT
       type: yara
-      description: &quot;The term we will use to search the MFT&quot;
+      description: "The term we will use to search the MFT"
       default: |
         rule Hit {
            strings:
-             $a = &quot;SolarWinds.Orion.Core.BusinessLayer.dll&quot; wide nocase
+             $a = "SolarWinds.Orion.Core.BusinessLayer.dll" wide nocase
            condition:
              any of them
         }
     - name: SizeMax
       type: int64
-      description: &quot;Entries in the MFT under this size in bytes.&quot;
+      description: "Entries in the MFT under this size in bytes."
       default: 1200000
     - name: SizeMin
       type: int64
-      description: &quot;Entries in the MFT over this size in bytes.&quot;
+      description: "Entries in the MFT over this size in bytes."
       default: 1000000

 sources: